 Gadfield Elm Chapel is available to be visited by members and friends of the Church without the need for an appointment.
 Access to the building is by way of a combination code entry system, the code for which is available by answering a few simple questions that are displayed in the window by the entrance door, and which every member with a rudimentary knowledge of church history will enjoy answering.

-As you visit the building please, as with all Church buildings, please treat it with appropriate reverence and respect, turn lights off after your visit and assist those volunteers who undertake the ongoing cleaning and maintenance by tidying and cleaning up after your visit.
+As you visit the building please, as with all Church buildings, please treat it with appropriate reverence and respect.
+Turn lights off after your visit and assist those volunteers who undertake the ongoing cleaning and maintenance by tidying and cleaning up after your visit.
 Donations are neither asked for, nor accepted.

-Use of the facility for any purpose other than casual visiting, including occasional overnight camping in the grounds is strictly by prior appointment only.
-Reservations for use can be made by calling the Church Service Missionaries on 01452 840576.
-As the building is owned by the Church as a Historical Site it is not approved for use for regular Church Worship including Sacrament meetings, and requests to use it for such will be refused.
+Reservations for use can be made by emailing the Area Church History Manager on jamesperry@churchofjesuschrist.org.
+As the building is owned by the Church as a Historical Site it is not approved for use for regular Church worship including sacrament meetings, and requests to use it for such will be refused.
 It is also not licensed, nor available, for use as a venue for weddings.

 Visitors to the area on a Sunday are advised that units of the Church meet in Gloucester, Worcester and Hereford.
-While it is not appropriate to hold Sacrament services in Gadfield Elm, those units will welcome your attendance at their Sacrament and regular worship services.
+While it is not appropriate to hold sacrament services in Gadfield Elm, those units will welcome your attendance at their sacrament and regular worship services.